-In March 2020, Immigration and Checkpoints Authority (ICA), informed the discontinuance of the paper-based Disembarkation/Embarkation Card.
-As a replacement, ICA introduced the Electronic Arrival Card.
-This is an electronic admission document that should be submitted, up to 3 days in advance of the arrival date, by all travelers entering Singapore.
+In March 2020, the Singapore Immigration and Checkpoints Authority (ICA) discontinued the paper-based Disembarkation/Embarkation Card.
+As a replacement, the ICA introduced the Electronic Arrival Card.
+This is an electronic admission document that should be submitted by all travelers up to 3 days in advance of the arrival date.

-Along with the arrival and departure information provided via the SG Arrival Card, all travelers must submit a Health Declaration.
-This new entry requirement is an additional precautionary measure to mitigate the risk of importation of COVID-19 into Singapore.
+Along with the arrival and departure information provided via the SG Arrival Card, all travelers must submit a Health Declaration and unvaccinated travelers aged 12 and older must also show a negative pre-departure COVID-19 test result taken within 48 hours before departure to Singapore.

-Travelers who have not submitted their arrival card and health declaration electronically before arriving in Singapore will be required to do so upon arrival at the checkpoint, which could delay their immigration clearance. iVisa offers this service to help travelers save time and avoid long lines at the airport.
-After filling the application form, you will receive your Card via email.
-It’s that simple!
+Travelers who have not submitted their arrival card and health declaration electronically before arriving in Singapore will be required to do so upon arrival, which could delay their immigration clearance.

 Required Documents to Apply